30 Ways to Use 100k Points

 When we first started using points, I remember staring at our balance of 100,000 and wondering: how far can this actually take a family of six?

-➡ If you’re just getting started with points, definitely check out my Beginner's Guide to Points & Miles before diving in.
-It walks you through how to earn, use, and stack points without feeling like you need a PhD in rewards programs.
+If you’re just getting started with points, definitely check out my Beginner’s Guide to Points & Miles before diving in.
+It walks you through how to earn, use, and stack points.

 Real Ways Real Families Use 100k Points